DojunPark/multidimensional_MTE/README.md

 - **Validation Set**: 1001 to 1100
 - **Test Set**: 1101 to 1200

-This dataset is instrumental for research in machine translation quality estimation, especially for those looking into the nuanced evaluation of translations beyond single-score metrics.
+This dataset is instrumental for research in machine translation quality evaluation, especially for those looking into the nuanced evaluation of translations beyond single-score metrics.

 ## Model Training Code